-- 1. A header file AD\CONFIG. h is generated which contains a CPP option on which code ought to be generated.
-Depending on the make target, the contents is one of the following: - #define ALLOW ADJOINT RUN - #define ALLOW\TANGENTLINEAR\RUN - #define ALLOW\ECCO\OPTIMIZATION - 2.
-A single file "MODE"\input\code.f is concatenated consisting of all .f files that are part of the list AD FILES and all .flow files that are part of the list AD FLOW FILES. - 3.
+- 1. A header file AD\CONFIG.h is generated which contains a CPP option on which code ought to be generated.
+Depending on the make target, the contents is one of the following: - #define ALLOW\ADJOINT\RUN - #define ALLOW\TANGENTLINEAR\RUN - #define ALLOW ECCO OPTIMIZATION - 2.
+A single file "MODE"\input\code.f is concatenated consisting of all .f files that are part of the list AD\FILES and all .flow files that are part of the list AD\FLOW\FILES. - 3.
 The AD tool is invoked with the wmodes\wtools\flags.
 The default AD tool flags in genmake2 can be overwritten by a tools/adjoint\options file (similar to the platform-specific tools/build\options, see Section 3.5.2.2).
-The AD tool writes the resulting AD code into the file wmodes\input\code\ad.f. - 4.
-A short sed script tools/adjoint\sed is applied to wmode\ad.f to reinstate myThid into the CALL argument list of active file I/O. The result is written to file wmode\ad.f to reinstate myThid into the CALL argument list of active file I/O. - 5.
+The AD tool writes the resulting AD code into the file wmodes\input\code\ad.f.

+- 4. A short sed script tools/adjoint\sed is applied to "MODE"\input\code\ad.f to reinstate myThid into the CALL argument list of active file I/O. The result is written to file "MODE" "TOOL" output.f. - 5.
 All routines are compiled and an executable is generated.